-Planting a bulb lasagne in a container is a clever way of layering up spring-flowering bulbs to create a display of flowers that lasts for months.
-It’s really easy to do and will give you a lovely display throughout the winter months for very little effort.
+A bulb lasagne is a clever way of layering up spring-flowering bulbs to create a display of flowers that lasts for months.
+Layering bulbs is really easy to do, and will give you a lovely display throughout the winter months for very little effort.
 What’s not to like?

-This time of year is perfect for planting spring-flowering bulbs, so if you’d like to have a go at making a bulb lasagne here’s how you do it.
+Autumn is the perfect time to plant spring flowering bulbs, so if you’d like to have a go at planting a bulb lasagne, here’s how to do it.